Developer Guide

 Test case:

-as “poker”.
-If there are no entries that match the search pattern then0 game entries listed!
+Expected: The resulting list contains all the game entries which have itsGameTypeas “poker”.
+If there are no entries that match the search pattern then0 game entries listed!is displayed -

 Test case:

-as “home”.
-If there are no entries that match the search pattern then0 game entries listed!
+Expected: The resulting list contains all the game entries which have itsLocationas “home”.
+If there are no entries that match the search pattern then0 game entries listed!is displayed -

 Test case: